The U.S. Government Manual is an annual handbook of the federal government.

-You should mine web pages for both the specific agency running your program as well as the parent agency/department for information.
+Mine agency web pages for both the specific agency running your program as well as the parent agency/department for information.
 What you will get will vary, but the parent agencies/departments should have strategic plans and something with a name like 'Performance and Accountability Report' on their web sites.
-Older accountability reports were called annual or biennial reports, and they may be in print/fiche format in Andersen Library's collection of Federal (U.S.) Documents.
-You'd need the classification numbers for the agency to find them.
-Ask for assistance at the Reference Desk.
+Older accountability reports were called annual or biennial reports, and they may be in print/fiche format in Andersen Library's collection of Federal (U.S.) Documents, available from other UW campus libraries, or digitized in the Hathi Trust Digital Library.
+You may need the classification numbers for the agency to find them.
+Ask a librarian for assistance if needed.

 The Department of Agriculture works to improve and maintain farm income ...
 The Department helps to curb and cure poverty, hunger, and malnutrition.
 It works to enhance the environment ...

 The mission of Food, Nutrition, and Consumer Services is to reduce hunger and food insecurity, in partnership with cooperating organizations, by providing access to food, a healthful diet, and nutrition education to children and needy people in a manner that supports American agriculture.

 Food and Nutrition Service

 (FNS) administers the USDA food assistance programs.
 These programs,

 which serve one in six Americans, represent our Nation’s commitment to

 the principle that no one in this country should fear hunger or